What to do when first wearing an artificial eye

-When someone first starts wearing a piece, there is an accommodation phase.
+When someone first starts wearing an artificial eye, there is an accommodation phase.
 The eye is not used to receiving stimulation from the surface of the eye, and when it is stimulated by the touching of the prosthesis to the eye, initially the brain communicates that as pain, simply because it’s not used to the sensation.
 As the eye starts to accommodate the shape, the sensitivity decreases and the piece gets much more comfortable.
 Eventually, it will go completely unnoticed.

 Another reason the eye may be uncomfortable for the first time is that the initial impression needs to be altered and refit.
 Even though impressions are taken straight from the eye, once the piece is inserted we have the best possible idea of just which modifications need to take place — perhaps there is too much space on the top, or we need to take pressure off the cornea.

 How long do you wear temporary artificial eye?

 In most cases, we have patients wear a temporary fitting piece for 2 weeks before they wear their actual artificial eye.
 That gives time to settle or make changes as necessary.
 When you put the shell in for the first time, it will feel quite uncomfortable for the first 30 seconds or so.
 Within 5 minutes, it feels 90% better.

 The first evaluation of fit is done in our office where patients wear the piece for an hour.
 If they can do that, then they try sleeping with it.
 Once that is done, they try wearing it 24/7.
 And once that is achieved, the person can wear it year-round with the exception of important biannual eye cleanings.